Shlomiish/aws-file-processor/README.md

 ### 1. Create Environment File

-Create a `.env` file in the project root directory with your AWS configuration:
+Create a `.env` file in the folder where the Dockerfile is, with your AWS configuration:

 ```
 # AWS S3 Configuration